-- 1. To receive and consider the Financial Statements for the year ended 31st December, 2022, together with the Report of the Directors and Auditors thereon. - 2.
-To elect MRS. LOVELACE NAA MARTEKOR ADJEI-AKU and MRS. BETTY NAA ASHIOKAI ARYEE as Directors of the Bank subject to the approval of the Bank of Ghana. - 3.
-To approve the payment of honorarium in accordance with the Bank's policies to a director who retired after meritorious service to the Bank. - 4.
+- 1. To receive and consider the Financial Statement for the year ended 31st December, 2023, together with the Report of the Directors and Auidtors thereon. - 2.
+To re-elect two (2) Directors Mr. Seth Nii Sodjah Quao and Mr. David Emmanuel Anang Oddoye who are retiring by rotation, and have offered themselves for re-election. - 3.
 To authorize the Directors to fix the remuneration of the Auditors.